 Performance

 Like the Copic Sketch, the Ciao comes as dual-tip markers, and you’ll get the medium broad chisel tip and the super brush tip on each marker.
 And while you can replace the tips and the inks anytime, you are limited to only two nib types for the Ciao, the Medium Broad Chisel tips, and the Super Brush tips.
 Unlike the four tip options with the Copic Sketch.
-However, the Copic Ciao might be more comfortable with its round body allowing artists to draw longer with less fatigue.
+You can still get great results using either end regardless of your comfortability with small strokes or big ones.

-Since the same alcohol-based ink is used across all Copic Markers, I think it’s safe to say that the Copic Ciao performs the same as other Copic Markers.
+Since the same alcohol-based ink is used across all Copic Markers, it’s safe to say that the Copic Ciao performs the same as other Copic Markers.
 Unfortunately, the Copic Ciao markers aren’t supported by the Airbrush System, which might be the biggest letdown, especially for some artists.
-Take this with a grain of salt, but I think some third-party manufacturers make airbrush systems for Copic Ciao.
+Take this with a grain of salt, but we think some third-party manufacturers make airbrush systems for Copic Ciao.

 Pros and Cons